-When prospective clients contact me about registering their trademarks, they often ask me whether they have any protection for their trademarks if they don’t get a federal trademark registration.
+When prospective clients contact me about registering their trademarks, they often ask me whether they have any protection for their trademarks if they don’t get a United States trademark registration.
 Oftentimes, these are new start-up businesses that want to protect their trademarks but are on the fence as to whether they should spend the money on filing a trademark application if their trademarks already have a minimal amount of protection.

 Well, you acquire what are called “common law” trademark rights by properly using your trademark in connection with the advertising and sale of products or services.
 If you are selling products, this means using your trademark on product packaging, point-of-purchase displays, tags affixed to the products, or on the products themselves.
 If you are offering services, proper trademark use includes using your trademark on printed marketing materials, in radio and television commercials, and on websites and other internet-based advertising.
 Your common law trademark rights will last for as long as you continue to offer your products or services under your trademark.
 Although the use of your trademark does not have to be particularly substantial to acquire common law trademark rights, it does have to be a bona fide use and not just a token or one-time use.